ORGANIC WINE ESTATE WITH POOL NEAR MODENA

 Traditions and ancient flavors of Emilia-Romagna may be found under the roof of the main villa: Podere Prasiano stores its own "batterie" of casks of aged Traditional Balsamic Vinegar, according to the oldest tradition in Modena.
 Guests have the opportunity to taste and discover the secrets of Podere Prasiano's "black gold".

 To start a balsamic vinegar "batteria", you will need five or seven barrels.
 The woods generally used for the smaller vinegar’s barrels are juniper, oak ad locust tree, since they are hard woods; while chestnut, ash, cherry and mulberry are woods with a greater porosity.
 In the set of barrels there is a "testa" (head) and a "coda" (tail).
-The head is the biggest barrel (about 75 liters) and the tail is the smallest one (10-15 liters is the minimum capacity).
+The head is the biggest barrel, and the tail is the smallest one.